orionanseaweed/HUST-BF3702/readme.md

 ---

-Experiment 2 (Expt-2): Isolation of anaerobic and aerobic microorganism.
+Experiment 2 (Expt-2): Isolation of anaerobic and aerobic microorganisms.